Luci-MG/Under-the-Hood/docs/langdives/Java/Locking-ReentrantReadWrite.md

 ## **When to Use ?**

-- Read-heavy Workloads, Use when the **majority of operations are reads** and only a few writes occur.
+- Read-heavy Workloads, when the majority of operations are reads and only a few writes occur.

-- Improved Performance over `ReentrantLock`, In scenarios where **multiple threads need to read data simultaneously**, `ReentrantReadWriteLock` improves performance by allowing concurrent reads.
+- Improved Performance over `ReentrantLock`, In scenarios where multiple threads need to read data simultaneously, `ReentrantReadWriteLock` improves performance by allowing concurrent reads.

-- When You Need to Separate Read and Write Operations, Use it to **prevent blocking** readers unnecessarily during write operations.
+- When You Need to Separate Read and Write Operations, use it to prevent blocking readers unnecessarily during write operations.

 ---

 ## **When Not to Use ?**

-- Write-heavy Applications, If writes occur frequently, the **write lock will block readers**, negating the benefits of the read-write separation.
+- Write-heavy Applications, If writes occur frequently, the write lock will block readers, negating the benefits of the read-write separation.

-- Simple Synchronization Requirements, If your application doesn’t require complex locking behavior, use **`synchronized`** or **`ReentrantLock`** instead.
+- Simple Synchronization Requirements, If your application doesn’t require complex locking behavior, use `synchronized` or `ReentrantLock` instead.

-- Lock-free Alternatives Available, Consider **atomic classes** or **concurrent data structures** (e.g., `ConcurrentHashMap`) if they meet your needs.
+- Lock-free Alternatives Available, consider atomic classes or concurrent data structures (e.g., `ConcurrentHashMap`) if they meet your needs.

 ---